 The Purbani-Kinnaur Kailash route is the least trodden one.
 It is used mostly by the shepherds.

-What Is The Story Behind The Kinners Of Kinnaur?
+What Is The History Behind The Kinners Of Kinnaur?

 In this anthology of epics, Kinners are revered as a distinct tribe who are demi-gods — partway between men and gods.